 The Retailer Energy Efficiency Scheme (REES) is a South Australian Government initiative that requires energy retailers to help households and businesses save on energy use and costs, and lower their greenhouse gas emissions.

 To do this, energy retailers need to meet energy efficiency and audit targets that have been set for them.
 Retailers with a large number of residential customers are set additional targets that ensure a certain amount of the energy savings activities they do are delivered to low-income households.

 The Tasmanian Government has developed an energy strategy to identify ways in which energy can be used as a key economic driver for the state.
 The strategy has an overarching vision of restoring Tasmania’s energy advantage.

-Through the 1200 Buildings program, the City of Melbourne is seeking to catalyse the environmental retrofit of 1200 non-residential buildings, which represent 70% of the commercial building stock within the municipality.
+Through the 1200 Buildings program, the City of Melbourne is seeking to catalyse the environmental retrofit of 1200 non-residential buildings, which represents 70% of the commercial building stock within the municipality.

 The program is managed through a strategic partnership between the City of Melbourne and the Sustainable Melbourne Fund (SMF) which offers environmental upgrade agreements to eligible building owners.

-The VEET scheme is designed to make energy-efficiency improvements more affordable, contribute to the reduction of greenhouse gases, and encourage investment, employment and innovation in industries that supply energy-efficient goods and services.
+The Victorian Energy Upgrades program, previously known as the Victorian Energy Efficiency Target (VEET) scheme, is designed to make energy-efficiency improvements more affordable, contribute to the reduction of greenhouse gases, and encourage investment, employment and innovation in industries that supply energy-efficient goods and services.